OutSystems/docs-product/src/ref/errors-and-warnings/errors/invalid-link-error.md

     You have a Link widget with the Method property set to Navigate but the Destination property is set with an action.
 It should be a Screen because you are just navigating between Screens.

-    Edit the Link widget and change one of the following properties (depending on whether you want to submit the end-user data or not):
+    Edit the Link widget and change one of the following properties (depending on whether you want to submit the end user data or not):

     * Set the Method property to Submit or Ajax.
     * Set the Destination property to a Screen or a Screen reference.